Cameras, film, film, cameras!

 I've used a wide variety of films over the years...
 I've often been limited by price, availability, or other conditions, and so have made do as opportunity presents, buying cheaper; bulk; or expired film.
 This is as common now as ever, since so many good old films are disappearing, yet it's also possible to look wider for some of the rarer stuff.

 Also, I like post-expiry dated films.
-I dipped into some fortuitously sourced Ekrachrome 64 and Ektachrome 64p in recent years that expired between 1981 and the mid-90s.
+I dipped into some fortuitously sourced Ektachrome 64 and Ektachrome 64p in recent years that expired between 1981 and the mid-90s.
 The EPR64, in particular, has very pleasing browns, and if I were in the deciduous eastern forest I'd've have shot dozens of rolls on the leafy forest floor.
 Sometimes the film expires long after I shoot it and it's in my freezer...
 I have sometimes, through accident or design, waited as long as *10 years* before developing some film that I acquired while still 'fresh' - and in 2004 I developed a roll of Kodacolor that I accidentally started shooting at 1600 instead of 100... in 1992!
 Even better, in spring 2009 I shot and developed (to great result) a roll of Panatomic-X that expired in June 1981 - not cold stored, and it looks fantastic!
 So that's a tie with the EPR64 rolls that also expired that month so many decades back.
 And I have at least a few rolls of film that have accidentally gone through checked baggage on multi-segment transatlantic flights, with only subtle changes resulting.

-Currently (late 2009) using these films (in order of quantity):
+... [and that I was using] these films (in order of quantity):

-Kodachrome KR 64 (expiry 1993 to 2010) and KM 25 (1993 to 2002); Ektar 100 in 35 and 120; various iterations of Portra in 120 and 35; 1984 expiry frozen Ektachrome EPR-64 in 35; a little (Ektachrome) Elite-chrome 100 and 200; some Kodak UC-100; some 1994 frozen EPR-100 in 120; a bit if Fuji Velvia 50 and Provia 100 and Astia 100 in 35; a little bit of Vericolor III in 120 and 35, expiry late '80s-mid 90s; a few rolls of Ektar 25 in 35 and 120, some HP-5 (current); a little bit of Panatomic-X (June 1981); other b/w of various expiry in 35 and 120 incl.
+Kodachrome KR 64 (expiry 1993 to 2010) and KM 25 (1993 to 2002); Ektar 100 in 35 and 120; various iterations of Portra in 120 and 35; 1984 expiry frozen Ektachrome EPR-64 in 35; a little (Ektachrome) Elite-chrome 100 and 200; some Kodak UC-100; some 1994 frozen EPR-100 in 120; a bit if Fuji Velvia 50 and Provia 100 and Astia 100 in 35; a little bit of Vericolor III in 120 and 35, expiry late '80s-mid 90s; a few rolls of Ektar 25 in 35 and 120, some HP5 (current); a little bit of Panatomic-X (June 1981); other b/w of various expiry in 35 and 120 incl.
 Agfa APX-25, Ilford Pan-F, Delta 100, FP4; few rolls Tri-X; some Polaroid 667, and 669 on my RB-67; others in lesser quantities, etc. (Can you discern an 'etc.' from that?
 If so, good.)

-Qualities preferred: order of types/brands/etc follows preference: in this half-witted table, left side = better; cannot remember any top-bottom order except that I like akk those; the qualities are not in reference to the brands they are under...
+Qualities preferred: order of types/brands/etc follows preference: in this half-witted table, left side = better; cannot remember any top-bottom order except that I like all those; the qualities are not in reference to the brands they are under...

 Kodak (professional only)